141st IOC Session

 The 141st IOC Session was an IOC Session that was held in Mumbai, India from 15 to 17 October 2023.

 Bidders

 Mumbai stood as the only bidder to host the session.
 The IOC membership approved Mumbai's application during the 2022 Winter Olympics in Beijing.
 This marked the second time an IOC Session was held in India.
 The 86th IOC Session in 1983 was held in New Delhi.
 Due to several problems related to Indian Olympic Association, the session was delayed to October 2023.

+The session was originally scheduled for May 2023 but was postponed to October amid internal disputes, governance shortcomings, and court cases involving the Indian Olympic Association.
+The IOC warned that failure to hold elections and resolve the governance issues could lead to the suspension of the association and relocation of the session.

 Agenda

 Several items were on the agenda during the three-day IOC Session.
 The host city for the 2030 Winter Olympics was initially going to be selected at this session, but the IOC pushed that date back to 2024.

 Optional Sports for 2028 Summer Olympics

 The IOC added five new sports for the program of the 2028 Summer Olympics in Los Angeles.

 In August 2022, it was confirmed that nine sports had bid to be included in the games, with presentations made later that month.
 They were: